eiffel-wrap-c/WrapC/doc/Readme.md

 	wrap_c: You must specify '--full-header=<...>'
 	usage: wrap_c   [--version] [--verbose]
                 [--c_compile_options=<...>] [--script_pre_process=<...>] [--script_post_process=<...>]
-		[--output-dir=<...>]
-                --full-header=<...> [--config=<...>]
+		[--output-dir=<...>] --full-header=<...> [--config=<...>]

 	options:
 		--version ...
-Output EWG version number
+Output WrapC (EWG) version number.
 		--verbose ...
 Output progress information on STDOUT
 		--c_compile_options: Optional c compile options
 		--script_pre_process: Optional pre-processing script, to be executed before C header preprocessing
 		--scrtip_post_process: Optional post-processing script, to be executed after Eiffel code wrapping.

 	arguments:
 		--output-dir  ...
 Directory where generated files will be placed --full-header ...
 Filename (including pathname) to the C header to be preprocessed, and name of header file, that should be used in eiffel external clauses --config      ...
 Name of config file to use.
 A config file allows to customize the wrapping process

 You can use `wrap_c` directly to see what it produces on a header  of your own without setting up a complete project, or use your own build process.
 Most of the time you will not use the `wrap_c` tool directly, but use it indirectly through geant as an example.